ayanit1/boiler-room-challenge/README.md

 ===============

 ### Prerequisites
 - Have node.js installed.
-For more information visit https://nodejs.org/en/download/
+For more information on how to download visit https://nodejs.org/en/download/

 ### Technologies Used
 - Node.js